Sly Spy: Legacy

 Several references from Data East's other arcade games made cameo appearances in Sly Spy.
 A poster showing Chelnov (a.k.a.
 Atomic Runner) can be seen at the beginning of Stage 3, the logo for the aforementioned Bad Dudes can be seen at the end of Stage 3, and a poster showing Karnov can be seen at the beginning of Stage 5.
-In the 1990 movie RoboCop 2, officer Duffy gets pushed by RoboCop into a Bad Dudes arcade cabinet, but with Sly Spy built into it.
+In the 1990 film RoboCop 2, officer Duffy gets pushed by RoboCop into a Bad Dudes arcade cabinet, but with Sly Spy built into it.
 Along with a few other Data East arcade games, they appeared in the film due to licensing and advertising agreements between Orion Pictures, Data East and Ocean Software after the release of two video games based on the RoboCop property.

 In 2010, G-Mode and G1M2 added the arcade game to Data East Arcade Classics as Secret Agent.

-In 2018, it was released on Nintendo Switch.
+In 2018, it was released on the Nintendo Switch as part of Johnny Turbo's Arcade.

 In 2021, it was released as part of Data East Arcade 1 on the Evercade.